-In Q1 2015, we strengthened our cash position by raising additional \$2.5M in working capital giving us confidence in our ability to continue developing our products on the path to commercialization.
+In Q1 and Q2 2015, we strengthened our cash position by raising additional \$4.8 M in working capital giving us confidence in our ability to continue developing our products on the path to commercialization.
 The structure of this financing gives us additional opportunities to raise additional capital through the exercise of short-term and long-term warrants.
 The strength of our science and development approaches is becoming more widely appreciated, particularly as our clinical program has now generated positive interim data on both clinical programs in Breast and Ovarian Cancer.
-Also, we are pleased to report that our clinical programs are seeing positive outcomes and we expect further read outs on the data as we approach the annual ASCO meeting (Association of Clinical Oncology) in Chicago at the end of May.
+Also, we are pleased to report that our clinical programs are seeing positive outcomes and we expect to present more detailed findings at major symposia toward the end of the year.